henrykhoanguyen/german_football/README.md

 # Run the Express server only
 npm run server

-# Run the React client only
+# Run the Angular client only
 npm run client

 # Server runs on http://localhost:5000 and client on http://localhost:3000